farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 > **_There's someone left alive on the ship, and they are still breathing.
 There are bullets in the gun, but the gun itself is broken and can't be used._**

 Don't overthink this as this rule should not get in the way of the game.
-This mechanic is there to **quickly spice things up** during a scene when there's an unknown element that and we want to see how it plays out..
+This mechanic is there to **quickly spice things up** during a scene when there's an unknown element and we want to see how it plays out.

 ## Recap